SeaQL/seaql.github.io/Blog/blog/2025-10-08-seaography.md

 In under a minute, we've done the following:
 1. Generate SeaORM entities from an existing sakila database (SQLite in demo)
-2. Generate a GraphQL web server around the entities
+2. Generate a GraphQL web server around the entities (supports Axum, Actix, Poem)
 3. Launch it and run some queries with GraphQL playground

-This is of course a speed run, but you can follow the same steps easily, and the generated framework is fully customizable.
+This is of course a speed run, but you can follow the [same steps](https://github.com/SeaQL/seaography#quick-start---ready-to-serve-in-3-minutes) easily, and the generated framework is fully customizable.

 ### What kinds of queries are supported?